FuelLabs/sway-standards/docs/src/src-7-asset-metadata.md

 ## Security Considerations

 This standard does not introduce any security concerns, as it does not call external contracts, nor does it define any mutations of the contract state.

+It should be noted that if a contract embeds metadata into the contract and does not update the metadata in a function call, no logs will be emitted.

 ## Example ABI